gerstrong/Commander-Genius/readme.txt

 Howto compile it under Ubuntu (testet on Karmic):
  * This is based on the source code that we provide on our website
- * As I know which packages are needed, because I use Ubuntu, here is an extra guide.
+ * As we know which packages are needed, because we use Ubuntu, here is an extra guide.
  * Install through Synaptic or "sudo apt-get install" following packages:
  	- build-essential
  	- libvorbis-dev